markdicksonjr/nibbler/README.md

 - the environment variables can be directly mapped to JSON values (when provided as a source to LoadApplicationConfiguration).
 Environment variables are all caps, and underscores are used where dots were used in the JSON format.

+## Logging

+A simple logger must be passed to most Nibbler methods.
+Some simple logger implementations have been provided:

+- DefaultLogger - logs to the console
+- SilentLogger - logs nothing